Amin-MAG/My-Notes/CQRS.md

 ## Command Side

 - It deals with the creation, modification, and deletion of data.
-- It deals with the creation, modification, and deletion of data.
 - It typically uses a separate data store optimized for writes, which may be different from the data store used for reading.